Lrseward22/Expr-Calculator/src/include/calc/Parser/README.md

 Then, generally, our ASTs have methods of accessing children ASTs, visit methods, and a helpful print method for debugging.

 ## Parser interface
-The Parser interface is more extensive than the Lexer's.
+The Parser interface is more extensive than the Lexer's as seen in [Parser.h](/src/include/calc/Parser/Parser.h).
 The Parser has ownership of the Lexer so it can obtain more tokens as necessary.
 It also stores the current token and a `llvm::SmallVector` of declared identifiers.

 Since the Lexer already has the diagnostics engine, the parser need only access the Lexer's diagnostic engine.